 Land Stations used by the Climatic Research Unit within CRUTEM4

-The file gives the locations and names of the stations used at some time (i.e. in the gridding that is used to produce CRUTEM4) during the period from 1850 to 2010.
+locations and names used in the gridding that is used to produce CRUTEM4.

-In the file there are five pieces of information:
+In each file there are five pieces of information:

 - World Meteorological Organization (WMO) Identification Number (ID)

 The WMO maintains a list of station numbers for meteorological stations to facilitate international data exchange.
 Unfortunately, many countries also maintain their own numbering systems and station lists for a range of operational and historical reasons.
 Occasionally, stations do not have a matching WMO number or have inconsistent WMO numbers.

 The numbers we use are listed in numerical order up to station number 988360.
 Up to this point, the numbers ending in zeroes are generally the WMO number (*10) in use for that station in the mid-1980s, however, WMO numbers can change and we endeavour to mirror such changes.
 Numbers not ending in a zero have generally been assigned by CRU or may have originated from other sources.

 Latitude of the station in degrees and tenths (so 712 is 71.2 degrees N).
 Positive values are degrees and tenths North, with negative values for the Southern Hemisphere.

 Longitude of the station in degrees and tenths (as with the latitude).
 Positive values are West and negative East (NB this is opposite to the more usual convention).
 These longitudes refer to the locations of the stations as defined in the mid-1980s, although some may have been updated in the 2000s.